-- 6 sessions of craft discussion and workshop (12 hours total, Monday-Saturday).
+- 5 sessions of craft discussion and workshop (15 hours total, Monday-Friday).
 Generally held in the mornings, this will be a combination of writing exercises, craft discussion, and workshopping your writing.

-- 2 private 30 minute consultations with each leader about your work.
+- 1 private 30 minute consultation with one of the retreat leaders about your work.